 Given the sheer volume of radioactive political waste currently flooding the American body politic, I find it is increasingly tempting to settle for a kind of lazy criticism of the whole charade.
 Simply put, the experience of having your basic sensibilities exist in a state of perennial assault – day in and day out, by your own damned government – is downright overstimulating.
-It almost feels like I’m a medical doctor who’s been presented with a terminal patient, and am now being told I need to “fix him.”
+It almost feels like I’m a medical doctor being presented with a terminal patient, and am being told it’s up to me to “fix him.”
 Well, guess what?
-I’m not a doctor, I barely know the patient, and the Lakers play at home tonight.
+I’m not a doctor, I barely know the patient, and the Lakers play the Bucks at home tonight.
 So rather than waste my time performing mouth-to-mouth on America’s corpse, I think I’ll just go ahead and conclude that we’re all fucked.

 Now don’t get me wrong, it’s not that I don’t agree with this conclusion.
 On some level, I am highly aware that no amount of internet ranting is likely to save our dear Republic from herself.
 Thankfully, though, I’m not really doing it for her.
 I’m doing it for me.
 Call it a pointless endeavor if you like, but there’s something about giving one of my innumerable hobby-horses a good tongue-lashing that never fails to warm me from the inside out.
 It’s my little form of catharsis, in these times.
 Therefore, in the unlikely event that a single soul is left reading after that preamble, I invite you to enjoy this verbal curb-stomp of the U.S. Senate.